All Episodes

 There might be other charges.

-I mean, this isn't a done deal, or it certainly doesn't seem that way, and it's certainly a lot of people are saying that.
+I mean, this isn't a done deal, or it certainly doesn't seem that way, and certainly a lot of people are saying that.

 So what do you see happening here?